AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/Tagging/GetObjectTagging.md

 ## Versioning

-By default, the GetObjectTagging operation is called to query the tags of the current version of an object.
+By default, when you call GetObjectTagging to query the tags of an object, only the tags of the current version of the object are returned.
+You can specify the versionId parameter in the request to query the tags of a specified version of an object.
 If the current version of the object is a delete marker, OSS returns 404 Not Found.
-You can query the tags of a specified version of an object by specifying the versionId parameter.

 ## Request structure

 ```
-GET /objectname? tagging
+GET /objectname?tagging
 Host: BucketName.oss-cn-hangzhou.aliyuncs.com
 Date: Wed, 20 Mar 2019 02:02:36 GMT
 Authorization: SignatureValue